Mutbenret: Career

-One theory holds that Mutbenret was the same person as Mutnedjmet the wife of Horemheb, the last ruler of the Eighteenth Dynasty.
-But there is no conclusive evidence for this theory, and some challenge this theory.
+Mutbenret/Mutnodjmet appears in a number of scenes at Amarna as a member of the royal court of Akhenaten and Nefertiti.
+According to some scholars, Mutbenret/Mutnodjmet was the same person as Mutnodjmet, the wife of Horemheb, the last ruler of the Eighteenth Dynasty.
+However, there is no conclusive evidence for or against this theory, and some scholars are skeptical.